Skip to content

 What shouldn’t I do when jump starting a car?

-For starters if you have never jump start a car, then don’t best you call a professional, but if you have the knowledge then put on some protective clothing.
-Also be sure to use good quality cables to jump start your car.
+For starters, if you have never jump-started a car, then don’t best call a professional, but if you have the knowledge, then put on some protective clothing.
+Also, be sure to use good-quality cables to jump-start your car.

 How do I know when my car battery needs replacing?